amida-tech/orange-api/docs/src/medications.md

 ### Change a Med's Info [PUT]
 Change information (all keys apart from `id`) of an individual medication.
-The current user must have write access to the patient's data.
+The current user must have read access to the patient and write access to the medication.

 + Parameters
     + patientid (integer, required)